HarshithaBR/harshithabr.github.io/content/publication/ICPR/index.md

 ---
-title: 'Investigating Swimming Effect of Holograms in Mixed Reality'
+title: "Investigating Swimming Effect of Holograms in Mixed Reality"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here